Resonate-Protocol/website/src/code.md

 See [the GitHub repository](https://github.com/Resonate-Protocol/aioresonate) for documentation, source code, and examples.

+### resonate-go - Go Library

+The resonate-go library provides a Go implementation of the Resonate protocol, enabling developers to build synchronized music experiences in Go applications.
+It includes both a server and player implementation.

+See [the GitHub repository](https://github.com/harperreed/resonate-go) for documentation, source code, and examples.

 ## Contributing

 The Resonate protocol is open source and welcomes contributions.
 Visit the [Resonate Protocol GitHub organization](https://github.com/Resonate-Protocol) to get involved.